Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: The twelve requirements

-Model evolution depends intrinsically on input order: for any two distinct input sequences, exchanging their order necessarily results in a different internal configuration.
+Model evolution depends intrinsically on input order: for any system, changing the input order necessarily results in a novel configuration.
 This enforces a strict temporal asymmetry in learning dynamics and rules out commutative or order-invariant update mechanisms.
 Sensitivity to temporal structure in this strong sense is regarded as a defining property of intelligent systems.